buricco/marduk/readme.txt

   Note: The keyboard interface code does not appear to be correct.

   F3 = Reset
+  F5 = Arrows and space route to the keyboard.
+  F6 = Arrows and space route to the P1 joystick.
   F10 = Exit
   Ins and Del = Yes and No
   Home and End = << and >>
+    (this needs to be revised...)

   Everything else should be obvious.